SergeyPodgornyy/convert-html-to-doc/README.md

 ### How to use application

 It's very easy to use this application.
 Just insert your HTML markup inside text area and press Submit button.
 DOC file will be dynamically generated each time you'll press the button.
 To download your file, just press green button.
 It's pretty easy!
 Isn't it?

+You can use content from `test.txt` to test this app.

 ### Technologies used in this project